zpliulab/MuToN/README.md

 However, during the data loading stage, the protein preprocessing routine is executed.

 **Usage description**:
---checkpoints_dir.
-Default is Checkpoints/example.
-Specify a directory to save the model checkpoints.
+--checkpoints_dir. <font color=gray># Default is Checkpoints/example.
+Specify a directory to save the model checkpoints.</font>
---dataset SKEMPI2 or S1131 or S4169 or M1707. #Default is S1131.
-Specify which dataset to use.
+--dataset SKEMPI2 or S1131 or S4169 or M1707. <font color=gray># Default is S1131.
+Specify which dataset to use. </font>
---splitting mutation or complex. #Default is mutation.
+--splitting mutation or complex. <font color=gray># Default is mutation.
 Specify the Train-Test partitioning mode of the dataset.
-Mutation-level or complex-level.
+Mutation-level or complex-level. </font>
---device cuda:0 or cpu, etc. #Default is cuda:0.
-Specifies the device to run the model on.
+--device cuda:0 or cpu, etc. <font color=gray># Default is cuda:0.
+Specifies the device to run the model on.  </font>
 **For example**, to train and evaluate the model on the SKEMPI2 dataset using the mutation-level splitting mode, run the following command:
 ```
 python train.py --checkpoints_dir SKEMPI2_mutation --dataset SKEMPI2 --splitting mutation --device cuda:0